bertramrichter/brplotviz/README.md

 # Installation and Building documentation
 In order to use this framework, make sure, that:
-- the dependencies as stated below are correctly installed (follow the instruction of the packeges),
+- the dependencies as stated below are correctly installed (follow the instruction of the packages),
-- the `src` directory is in your `$PYTHONPATH`, for the modules to be importable.
+- this `brplots` directory is in your `$PYTHONPATH`, for the modules to be importable.

 To build the documentation, run `doxygen` in this directory to generate it to the directory `./Documentation`

 # Licence and Copyright
 \author Bertram Richter
-\copyright GPL3
+\copyright GPLv3 or later
 \date 2022

 # Dependencies